hj-n/zadu/README.md

 ### Visualizing Local Distortions

 With the pointwise local distortions obtained from ZADU, users can visualize the distortions using various distortion visualizations.
-For example, CheckViz and the Reliability Map can be implemented using a Python visualization library with zaduvis.
+We provide ZADUVis, a python library that enables the rendering of two disotortion visualizations: CheckViz (Lespinats and Aupetit, 2011) and the Reliability Map (Jeon et al. 2022).

 ```python
 from zadu import zadu